-Under the care and ministry of the Senior Chaplain, Father Tim Novis, Wellington College Chapel is liberal, inclusive, themed and gently Anglican to give due honour and respect to the Royal and Religious Foundation of the College.
+Under the care and ministry of the Chaplain, Father Daniel Merceron, Wellington College Chapel is liberal, inclusive, themed and gently Anglican to give due honour and respect to the Royal and Religious Foundation of the College.

 Always kept in mind is the fact that pupils, and indeed the entire Wellington Community, are of specific faiths and of no faiths, but that all are on a spiritual pilgrimage towards an ever-deepening self-awareness of who they are and of their place in the Universe.
 Chapel plays a large part in this spiritual journey and pupils therefore attend services twice a week: once on a Tuesday or Thursday morning before lessons, and once on a Sunday evening, with the Holy Eucharist celebrated at least twice a term.